9QIX/Google-IT-Automation-With-Python-Notes/I. Crash Course on Python/Week 4/I. Strings.md

 - **string[x:y]** - String operation that accesses a substring starting at index [x] and ending at index [y-1].
 If x is omitted, its value defaults to 0.
 If y is omitted, the value will default to len(string).
 - **string.replace(old, new)** - String method that returns a new string where all occurrences of an old substring have been replaced by a new substring.
 - **string.lower()** - String method that returns a copy of the string with all lowercase characters.

 # Coding skills

-### **Skill Group 1**

-- Use a **for** loop to iterate through each letter of a string.
-- Add a character to the front of a string.
-- Add a character to the end of a string.
-- Use the **.lower()** string method to convert the case (uppercase/lowercase) of the letters within a string variable. _This method is often used to eliminate cases as a factor when comparing two strings.
-For example, all lowercase “cat” is not equal to “Cat” because “Cat” contains an uppercase letter.
-To be able to compare the two strings to see if they are the same word, you can use the .lower() string method to remove capitalization as a factor in the string comparison._

-# Coding skills